Eliaz-LR/Personal-website-v2/src/assets/articles/Unity3d_ghost_collision_tips.md

 ## Solution 1 : Use a different physics engine
 Starting in Unity 2019, Unity has a new physics engine available called **Havok Physics**.
 This physics engine is used in many AAA games, and is known for its stability and accuracy.
-However, it is either available as an experimental package which is not compatible with regular Unity physics and requires the conversion of your GameObjects into "entities" based on Unity’s DOTS technology.
-The main way to make this process easier is to use Havok's version 1.0.0 ([link](https://docs.unity3d.com/Packages/com.havok.physics@1.0/manual/index.html)) but the main caviat is that only Pro, Enterprise and UIC Unity users have access to this Havok version at runtime.
+It's available for free as an experimental package which is not compatible with regular Unity physics components and requires the conversion of your GameObjects into "entities" based on Unity’s DOTS technology.
+Havok Physics for Unity version 1.0.0 ([link](https://docs.unity3d.com/Packages/com.havok.physics@1.0/manual/index.html)) does not need to use the script "Convert to Entity" but the main caviat is that only Pro, Enterprise and UIC Unity users have access to this Havok version at runtime.

-This meant that Havok was not an option for me, so I had to find another solution.
+This meant that Havok was a pretty bad option for me, so I had to find another solution.

 ## Solution 2 : Make the ball bigger
 Unity's collisions work better with bigger objects, this was however anoying for me as it would mess up the scale of my game and it would make the physics feel more "heavy".

-## Solution 3 : The simplest one
+## Solution 3 : The best and simplest solution
 Finally, after a lot of research, I found a simple solution that worked for me.
 This solution simply consists of lowering the ["Default Contact Offset"](https://docs.unity3d.com/ScriptReference/Physics-defaultContactOffset.html) value in the Physics page of Project Settings.